 Q: Approximately how long does it take you to complete an installation of a heating system?
 A: Although every job is different and some take longer than others, it usually takes one day.

 Q: Is annual maintenance necessary?
 A: Absolutely.
 In our area, heating systems work hard.
 When anything is operating virtually nonstop for months on end, it needs regular maintenance—just like your car.
 Without the regular maintenance a tune-up provides, you lose efficiency and money.
 In addition, regular maintenance can extend the life of your equipment.

 Q: How do I know what size system to install?
 A: Our expert technicians will be happy to come to your home and calculate your heating needs.
 They will then be able to recommend a system that is the correct size and model to meet your home’s requirements.
 For more details, just contact us.

 Heating Oil and Propane Prices

 Q: Are your prices competitive?
-A:?Yes.
-One thing that allows us to be competitive is our storage capacity.
-We buy in larger quantities than some fuel dealers, which means a lower cost for us and a lower price for you.
-That being said, it?s also important to remember that as a full-service fuel company our prices may not always be the lowest in our market, but we offer you advantages that fuel discounters don?t.
-For example, we have a dedicated team of highly trained technicians, some of whom are always on call for you, 24 hours a day, seven days a week.
+A: It is important to remember that as a full-service fuel company our prices may not always be the lowest in our market, but we offer you advantages that fuel discounters don’t.
+For example, we have a dedicated team of highly trained technicians, some of whom are always on call for our customers, 24 hours a day, seven days a week.